-- If DHS guestions whether you are a family, you can show them that the adults in your family: - Are listed as parents on the child(ren)'s birth certificate(s), or - Have legal custody of the child(ren), or filed for paternity in court or with the Department of Health - Are legally married or have a domestic partnership certificate, and at least one adult is the child(ren)'s parent or guardian, or - Need to live together to protect your health or other important need (in some cases, if a doctor believes that living together is medically necessary, you will not need to have lived together previously).
+If DHS questions whether you are a family, you can show them that the adults in your family:

+- Are listed as parents on the child(ren)'s birth certificate(s), or - Have legal custody of the child(ren), a parentage petition or filed for paternity in court or with the Department of Health - Are legally married or have a domestic partnership certificate, and at least one adult is the child(ren)'s parent or guardian, or - Have a pending appointment for a domestic partnership of marriage certificate. - Need to live together to protect your health or as a result of a disability.
+If you need to live with another person because they help you with your activities of daily living, ask a medical provider or other clinical provider to write a letter explaining why you need to live with that person.